-There are two exams sch neduled during the quarter which includes a comprehensive midterm and a final exam which will be given during final exam week.
-The ere are no make-up exams.
-A student who is unable to take the exam at the scheduled time will result in a 0 on that exam unless absence is recogn nized by Berkeley College policy.
-The mid- term and final exams are worth 100 points each.
-The midterm exam is scheduled for and the final exam is scheduled for The date for the final will no ot be changed.
+There are two exams scheduled during the quarter which includes a comprehensive midte rm and a final exam which will be given during final exam week.
+There are no make-up example and a final example are no make-up example. ams.
+A student who is unable to take the exam at the scheduled time will result in a 0 on that example to take the exam at the scheduled time will result in a 0 on that example to take the exam at the scheduled time will result in a 0 on that example to take the exam at the scheduled time will result in a 0 on that example to take the example the example to take the example to take the example to take the ex am unless absence is recognized by Berkeley College policy.
+The mid-term and final exams ar e worth 100 points each.
+The midterm exam is scheduled for and the final e xam is scheduled for The date for the final will not be changed.